Pixelguin/P4G-CEP-docs/docs/extras.md

 ## Create Steam Shortcut

-You can create a shortcut in Steam that calls Reloaded-II to launch P4G and inject mods.
+You can create a shortcut in Steam that calls Reloaded II to launch P4G and inject mods.
 This is necessary if you want to launch the game through Steam's Big Picture mode.

-### Add Reloaded-II Shortcut to Steam
+### Add Reloaded II Shortcut to Steam
 - Open Steam.
 At the top of the Steam window, select **Games** and click **Add a Non-Steam Game to My Library...** to open the *Add a Game* window.
 - In the *Add a Game* window, click **Browse...**
-- In the file manager window that opens, navigate to your `P4G Mods\Tools\Reloaded-II` folder and select **Reloaded-II.exe**.
+- In the file manager window that opens, navigate to your `P4G Mods\.Reloaded II` folder and select **Reloaded-II.exe**.
-- Click **Open**, then **Add Selected Programs** in the *Add a Game* window to add Reloaded-II to your Steam library.
+- Click **Open**, then **Add Selected Programs** in the *Add a Game* window to add Reloaded II to your Steam library.

 ### Configure Shortcut for P4G
-- Right-click **Reloaded-II** in your Steam library and select **Properties** to open the *Properties* window.
+- Right-click **Reloaded II** in your Steam library and select **Properties** to open the *Properties* window.
 - In the **Launch Options** section, type `--launch "C:\Program Files (x86)\Steam\steamapps\common\Persona 4 Golden\P4G.exe"`.

 > Replace the path to **P4G.exe** with your own file path if you do not have P4G installed in this location.
 Make sure to keep the quotation marks on both sides!

 - Close the *Properties* window.
-You now have a shortcut to launch P4G with mods that works the same way as clicking *Launch Application* in Reloaded-II or clicking *Launch* in Aemulus.
+You now have a shortcut to launch P4G with mods that works the same way as clicking *Launch Application* in Reloaded II or clicking *Launch* in Aemulus.

 ## Install High Quality Japanese Audio
 The Japanese voice line files that P4G ships with are very compressed.
 Mod creator Bakemono has ported high-quality Japanese audio files from the PS Vita version of P4G, and they can be downloaded separately.